SeattleDevs/letsencrypt-GoDaddy-hook/README.md

 # GoDaddy hook for `dehydrated`

 This is a hook for the [Let's Encrypt](https://letsencrypt.org/) ACME client [dehydrated](https://github.com/lukas2511/dehydrated) (previously known as `letsencrypt.sh`) that allows you to use [GoDaddy](https://www.GoDaddy.com/) [APIs](https://developer.godaddy.com/) DNS records to respond to `dns-01` challenges.
-Requires bash and your GoDaddy account e-mail and API key being in the environment.
+Requires bash and your GoDaddy API Key and Secret being in the environment.

 ## Installation